 Petri Nets (PN), or Place Transition Nets, are a well known formalism for modeling concurrency.
-A PN is a directed, connected, bipartite graph in which each node is either a place or a transition.
+A PN is a directed, connected, bipartite graph in which each node is either a place or a transitions.
 Tokens occupy places.
 When there is at least one token in every place connected to a transition, we say that transition is enabled.
 Any enabled transition may fire, removing one token from every input place, and depositing one token in each output place.
 Petri nets have been used extensively in the analysis of networks and concurrent systems.
 For a more complete introduction, see [1].

 Colored Petri Nets (CPN) differ from PNs in one significant respect; tokens are not simply blank markers, but have data associated with them.
-A token's color is a schema, or type specification.
-Places are then sets of tuples, called multi-sets.
+A token's color is a schema, or tuple definition.
+Places are then sets of tuples, called color sets.
 Arcs specify the schema they carry, and can also specify basic boolean conditions.
-Specifically, arcs exiting and entering a place may have an associated function which determines what multi-set elements are to be removed or deposited.
-Simple boolean expressions, called guards, are associated with the transitions, and enforce some constraints on tuple elements.
+Specifically, arcs exiting a place may have an associated boolean function, called a guard, which enforces some constraints on tuple elements.
+Likewise, arcs entering a place may have an associated transformation function, which maps an actions output to some other tuple.
 This notation is demonstrated in examples below.
 CPNs are formally equivalent to traditional PNs; however, the richer notation makes it possible to model interactions in CPNs where it would be impractical to do so with PNs.